anton-liauchuk/educational-platform/README.md

 This solution reduces coupling of bounded contexts through data replication across contexts which results to higher bounded contexts independence.

 ### 3.3.
 Validation
 Always valid approach is used.
 So domain model will be changed from one valid state to another valid state.
-Technically, validation rules are defined on `Command` models.
+Technically, validation rules are defined on `Command` models and executed during processing the command.
+Javax validation-api is used for defining the validation rules via annotations.

 ### 3.4.
 CQRS
-CQRS solution is used.
-It will give us flexibility in optimizing model for read and write operations.
+CQRS principle is used.
+It gives the flexibility in optimizing model for read and write operations.
 The simple version of CQRS is implemented in this application.
+On write operations, full logic is executed via aggregate.
+On read operations, DTO objects are created via JPQL queries on repository level.

 ### 3.5.
 The identifiers for communication between modules
 Natural keys or uuids should be used.
 Primary keys are forbidden for communications between modules or with external systems.
+If entity has good natural key - it's the most preferable choice for identifier between modules.

 ### 3.6.
 API First
 API First is one of engineering and architecture principles.
 In a nutshell API First requires two aspects: